mdschirmer/WMHP/README.md

 number of CPU cores to use (this is only utilized for part of the code)  <br>
 `num_threads=4`

+force overwrite all output files.
+Only set this to true if you want the algorithm to redo the work it had already done.
+Prior analysis results will be overwritten/lost.  <br>
+`force_overwrite=false`

 keeping intermediate files for debugging, including registration results, etc.  <br>
 `keep_intermediates=false`